South Africa's Ramaphosa says Eskom too vital to fail

 Ramaphosa also faces factional fighting within the ANC, highlighted by an opposing faction’s call this month to pressure the central bank to do more to boost employment and growth.

-“The Reserve Bank must pursue (its mandate) independently, without fear, favour or prejudice,” Ramaphosa said, re-affirming his rejection of that call.
+“The Reserve Bank must pursue (its mandate) independently, without fear, favor or prejudice,” Ramaphosa said, re-affirming his rejection of that call.

 “The most important issues, of the bank’s independence, the primacy of price stability, all of that was made clear,”